akelkordy/VOLT-Blog-Final-Version/README.md

 Here are some of the main advantages of VOLT:
 ### 1. Overall better performance than widely used vocabularies

-In a paper by Shuoyang Ding [2], it was found that among the 42 papers accepted for the Conference of Machine Translation, the most common size was 30K-40K.
+In a paper by Shuoyang Ding [2], it was found that among the 42 papers accepted for the Conference of Machine Translation(WMT), the most common size was 30K-40K.
 Hence, we compare VOLT’s BLEU (performance) scores with a popular method such as Byte Pair Encoding with a 30K vocabulary size.
 Here are the results:

 ![image4](./Performance_Example.png)